Relationships are the foundation of private equity dealmaking.

 Features to look for in a private equity customer relationship management platform

-Private equity dealmaking—unlike transactional sales—can be a non-linear, complex, and long-term process.
+Private equity dealmaking is often a non-linear, complex, and long-term process.

 Standard customer relationship management platforms are fine for short sales cycles and funnel-driven sales teams, but they don’t provide private equity firms with the intelligence they need to make competitive investment decisions.
 To keep deals moving, a private equity CRM needs to function as more than just a contact database.